 ESM: I would do almost exactly what Doug has plans for.
 I’d want to take a little break, kind of let things sink in.
 Then I’d like to get out and travel.
 Go to places I would love to see, maybe a nice West Coast drive, backpack parts of Europe, or I hear Canada is nice this time of year!

 A: I’ve got a bunch of ideas.
 I get the feeling it’ll be multiple things.
 The two things I do know: It won’t be a restaurant and it won’t be a food truck.
 I’d like to gear toward giving back in some capacity, maybe a charity or non-profit.

 ESM: Is this what everyone wants to do?
 Nobody wants to do the same job, but if they can help and make a difference with their new found time and energy it would be a beautiful way to live, don’t you agree?

-If you are interested in reading more about Hot Doug, check out his book(affiliate link).
+If you are interested in reading more about Doug Sohn aka Hot Doug and how his doing in retirement, check out his website.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.